nextyfine-dev/crypto-shield/README.md

   pbkdf2Algorithm: "sha256",
 };

-// Initialize EncryptDecrypt with options const encryptor = new EncryptDecrypt(options);
+// Initialize CryptoShield with options const encryptor = new CryptoShield(options);

 // Use encryptor instance with the provided options
 ```